KolibriOS/kolibrios/programs/develop/ktcc/trunk/readme.txt

 (^ default stack size set at compile time tccmeos:177 is below 4k) FIX - use -stack=1280000 option
 -con_set_title is NULL. fixed 180128
+-not working: default search path are ./include ./lib from executable (under KOS need to use -Bpath_to_ktcc) --start.o not found using -B (kos) - put near your.c file  fixed 181027